TheMemeticist/Vape-Lab/README.md

 [See example.js](https://github.com/TheMemeticist/Vapour-Lab/blob/main/js/example.js) on usage for estimating CR-Boxes given a space.
 Then you can add or reference the library in your site.

 *Consult your local HVAC specialists.
-This software has not yet gained cerfification.
+This software is not yet certified.